The Ripoff Report ‘Business Model’

-Ripoff Report also has no compunction about publishing the identities and photographs of minors as well as content that is clearly offensive, homophobic, racist, illegal as well as content that demeans women and exposes children to danger.
+Ripoff Report also has no compunction about publishing the identities and photographs of minors as well as content that is clearly offensive, homophobic, racist, and misogynistic as well as content that exposes children to danger.
 The impact of Ripoff Report’s Google enabled racket of reputation assassination and cyberbullying for profit is catastrophic.
 Many parents have pleaded with Ripoff Report and Google to at least remove the identifying details about their children without success.

 Many ordinary people cannot pay $10,000 per webpage that falsely names them as ‘paedophiles’, ‘whores’, ‘murderers’, ‘skanks’ and ‘drug abusers’ and face global public humiliation, the ruin of their careers and businesses, and have to live with the fear that their children will be harmed or cyberbullied.
 Individuals, families and small businesses are rendered socially, vocationally, emotionally and financially paralysed by this criminal operation.